mossnatik/Manipulator-with-Voice-Assistant/README.md

 More information *documantation* (on russian) https://disk.yandex.ru/d/msD6nZgDhOpB-w

-The manipulator is controlled by a RAMPS1 3D printer board.4.
+The manipulator is controlled by a RAMPS1.4 (3D printer board).
 Based on voice commands, a G-code is sent to the board via USB.
 A 3D assembly of the robot arm can be found on GrabCAD: https://grabcad.com/library/manipulator-12

 ![image](https://github.com/user-attachments/assets/7be853da-c200-420a-b2b4-3142e79782d6)